Danny Dyer: Personal life

 Dyer resides in Debden, Essex.
 He began dating Joanne Mas in 1992 but they separated after the birth of their first daughter, future television personality Dani Dyer, in 1996.
 They began dating other people, but soon started an affair with each other and decided to reconcile.
 Dyer and Mas eventually married on 3 September 2016 at Chewton Glen in New Milton, Hampshire, after she proposed to him on 14 February 2015.
 They also have a second daughter and a son.

 Dyer has been open about his drug use.
 In his autobiography, he stated, "I've always taken drugs and I probably always will, but there's a difference between having the odd crafty bump up the snout as a reward for a job well done and letting it rule your life."
 He has advocated for the legalisation of cocaine because he argues that banning it has not worked.

+A lifelong football fan, Dyer supports West Ham United.
+In December 2007, he became the chairman of Kent League side Greenwich Borough after being appointed by club president, fellow actor Tamer Hassan.
+He said, "I just love football and the chance of being involved with a club is like a dream come true."
+The appointment was actually a publicity stunt to raise the profile of the club.

 Dyer has been an outspoken critic of former Conservative Prime Minister David Cameron.
 In 2018, he referred to Cameron as a "twat" on live television, while also expressing contempt for Nigel Farage and Brexit.
 He voted for Brexit, but later changed his mind and considered himself to be a "poster boy" for the campaign to stop it.

-A lifelong football fan, Dyer supports West Ham United.
-In December 2007, he became the chairman of Kent League side Greenwich Borough after appointed by club president, fellow actor Tamer Hassan.
-He said, "I just love football and the chance of being involved with a club is like a dream come true."
-The appointment was actually a publicity stunt to raise the profile of the club.
+Dyer also expressed dislike towards Andy Burnham in 2026, opposing him because Burnham was not elected at a general election while also criticising the number of Prime Ministers the UK has had in recent years.